CHAPTER FIFTY-NINE: THE LAST ALTAETH

 “No need.
 I’ve sent out a communication.
 They know what’s happening.”
 Jace’s eyes burned a hotter blue for a moment then smiled.
 “It’s done.
 Everything should be fine now.”

 Typhon started to field a blizzard of communications from his people.
-His expression told Khoth of the amazement of his people.
+His expression told Khoth of their amazement.

 His father rose from his seat and in a shaking tone asked, “What else can you do, Pilot?
 What else?”